 A new detailed model that is able to calculate the load of the overtopping waves on the grass cover and provides insights in how the load changes along the profile.

 An analytical model of wave overtopping flow velocities on dike crests and landward slopes

 New formulas for the flow velocity over the dike crest and landward slope that can be applied to a wide range of geometries and dike covers.

 Failure probability by wave overtopping over grass-covered and damaged dikes

-Failure probability by wave overtopping over grass-covered and damaged dikes and show that damages to the dike cover, such as an animal burrowing or an erosion hole can increase the failure probability significantly.
+We calculate the failure probability by wave overtopping of grass-covered and damaged dikes and show that damages to the dike cover, such as an animal burrowing or an erosion hole, can increase the failure probability significantly.

 03/03/2021 by Vera van Bergeijk et al.

 Bevat: Conference proceedings Publication open access journal